aws/aws-cdk-go/awscdk/awsroute53targets/README.md

 })
 ```

-If Elastic Beanstalk environment URL is not avaiable at synth time, you can specify Hosted Zone ID of the target
+If Elastic Beanstalk environment URL is not available at synth time, you can specify Hosted Zone ID of the target

 ```go
 import "github.com/aws/aws-cdk-go/awscdk"